SimoneFarallo/SimoneFarallo/README.md

 <h3 align="center">I am a Data Science Student</h3>

-My name is Simone Farallo and I'm currently pursing a Master's Degree in Data Science at University of Milano-Bicocca.
+My name is **Simone Farallo** and I'm currently pursing a Master's Degree in Data Science at University of Milano-Bicocca.
-I'm from Italyand now living in Milan.
+I'm from Italy and now living in Milan.
 All of my projects are available here.👨‍💻

 - 🔭 I’m currently studying in [University of Milan-Bicocca](https://www.unimib.it/)